johannesstroebele91/GitHub-HR/README.md

 * Implement comparison of one GitHub user with others (e. g. with charts and tables)
 * Create more and better visualizations to give even deeper insights using ng2-charts
 * Implement search for specific coding language for all users (filters would be great)
-* Replace normal search form with FormBuilder (https://coryrylan.com/blog/angular-form-builder-and-validation-management)
-* Use RxJS for dealing with more than one event or asynchronous computation see RxJS library
-* Implement user registration and login (https://jasonwatmore.com/post/2019/06/10/angular-8-user-registration-and-login-example-tutorial)
-* Create reverse proxy for faster and smoother flow of traffic between clients and servers (e.g. https://unit.nginx.org/howto/express/)
 * Setup database for registered users and connect it to the application
 * Implement testing with e. g.
 Karma and Jasmine